-- Instructor ignores some learners. - Instructor has some favorite learners. - Some learners do not feel able to do the exercises due to physical limitations. - Some learners do not feel comfortable doing some of the exercises (touching). - Instructor uses inappropriate language or makes inappropriate jokes. - Learners feel that other learners "take charge" too much during group activities/exercises.
+- The instructor ignores some learners. - The instructor has some favorite learners. - Some learners do not feel able to do the exercises due to physical limitations. - Some learners do not feel comfortable doing some of the exercises (touching). - Instructor uses inappropriate language or makes inappropriate jokes. - Learners feel that other learners "take charge" too much during group activities/exercises.